llsoftsec/llsoftsecbook/book.md

 memory vulnerabilities, why are we still discussing this topic?

-On the one hand, C and C++ \index{C}\index{C++} remain very popular languages, particular in the implementation of low-level software.
+On the one hand, C and C++ \index{C}\index{C++} remain very popular languages, particularly in the implementation of low-level software.
 On the other hand, programs written in memory safe languages can themselves be vulnerable to memory errors as a result of bugs in how they are implemented, e.g. a bug in their compiler.
 Can we fix the problem by also using memory safe languages for